You've added some lovely stuff to your shopping bag

 Centrepoint is the UK’s leading youth homelessness charity.
 Each year they support over 9,000 young people with a safe place to stay and the vital health and learning services they need to move on and live independently.

 The Honeypot Children’s Charity provides respite holidays and on-going outreach support to young carers and vulnerable children.
 Their vision is for every child to make the most of their one chance at childhood.
 Honeypot gives them a break from the demanding and stressful responsibilities at home and provides a safe and nurturing environment in which to develop their full potential.
 The children who visit Honeypot are aged 5-12 years and have experienced a variety of challenges in their lives.
-They offer a programme of long-term, consistent respite and support to children.
-This programme includes an annual respite holiday at Honeypot House, up to three Playbus visits a year as well as Christmas and birthday cards and presents.
+They offer a programme which includes an annual respite break at one of their two beautiful houses; one situated in Hampshire and the other in mid-Wales.
+In addition they provide outreach support as well as Christmas and birthday cards and presents.

-We believe no one should have to face mental health problem alone.
+We believe no one should have to face a mental health problem alone.
 We’re here for you.
 Today.
 Now.
 We’re on your doorstep, on the end of a phone or online.
-Whether stressed, depressed or in crisis.
+Whether you’re stressed, depressed, or in crisis.
 We’ll listen, give you support and advice, and fight your corner.
 And we’ll push for a better deal and respect for everyone experiencing a mental health problem.

 Sightsavers works in more than 30 countries around the world to prevent avoidable blindness and promote equality of opportunity for people with visual impairment and other disabilities.
-39 million people in the world are blind, but 80 percent of this could be prevented or cured, often with straightforward, cost-effective treatment.
+36 million people in the world are blind, but 80 per cent of this could be prevented or cured, often with straightforward, cost-effective treatment.

 Terrence Higgins Trust is the UK’s leading HIV and sexual health charity.
-Founded in 1982 when Terry Higgins became one of the first people in the UK to die with AIDS, Terrence Higgins Trust has been at the forefront of raising awareness of the epidemic whilst providing services for people affected by HIV and promoting good sexual health.
+Founded in 1982 when Terry Higgins became one of the first people in the UK to die with AIDS, Terrence Higgins Trust has been at the forefront of raising awareness of the epidemic.
+It provides services for people living with and affected by HIV and promotes good sexual health